waylow/boneWidget/README.md

 * Functionality change: I rewrote the way to add the selected object as a widget without having to read and write to a text file
 * Fix: If collection is 'excluded' in the outliner it now re-enables it

-### Edited Widgets
+### Widget Edits (from v1.7)
 * Resized '3 Axes' widget to better match a default size of 1 blender unit (and sits over the 6 axes nicely)
 * Renamed 'FK_Limb' to 'FK Limb 1'
 * Renamed 'Arm' widget to 'FK Limb 2'
 * Renamed widgets to exclude the underscore (for consistency)
 * Lowered the resolution of the 'Chest' widget (makes it difficult to edit when it was so high poly).
 Resized it to 1 blender unit in the Y and aligned it to the +y axis by default
-* lowered the resolution of "Arrow Double Curved"
+* Lowered the resolution of "Arrow Double Curved"
-* added a thicker version if the arrow called "Roll 3"
+* Added a thicker version if the arrow called "Roll 3"
-* lowered the resolution of "Torso"
+* Lowered the resolution of "Torso"
 * Added "Torso 1" shape
 * Aligned "Eye Target" to the Y axis, renamed to "Eye Target 1", resized.
 * Added "Eye Target 2" shape